maptv/maptv.github.io/dec/date/index.md

 the current week, ${styledDotw0doty1}, and the current POSIX weekday
 number: ${styledDotw1}.

-Dec dotw dates can be further modified to also include [POSIX week numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=week%20of%20the%20year%20(sunday%20as%20the%20first%20day%20of%20the%20week)%20as%20a%20decimal%20number%20%5B00%2C53%5D.%20all%20days%20in%20a%20new%20year%20preceding%20the%20first%20sunday%20shall%20be%20considered%20to%20be%20in%20week%200.).
+Dec dotw dates can be further modified to include [POSIX week numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=week%20of%20the%20year%20(sunday%20as%20the%20first%20day%20of%20the%20week)%20as%20a%20decimal%20number%20%5B00%2C53%5D.%20all%20days%20in%20a%20new%20year%20preceding%20the%20first%20sunday%20shall%20be%20considered%20to%20be%20in%20week%200.).
 The current week number, ${styledWeek1}, is the result of adding the middle number in the Dec dotw date, ${styledDotw0doty2}, to the Day 0